 The way we rely on searches in our everyday lives has created a massive shift in keyword strategy.

 People changed how they interact with search results.
+We're leaning on technology and adapting our behavior.
+Think of how easy it is to get an answer to things we used to remember.
 Sometimes Google serves up the answers so well that the searcher never has to click a thing on the page.
 That's not the end of the world for search marketers, though.

 Watch this informative webinar for details on how these developments are leaving a ton of opportunity on the table.
 (Slide deck at the end of this post.)

 - Which searches tell you that people are ready to buy or sign up

 - Which searches never get clicked--and what that means to your content

 - How to extend the life of content so it keeps working for you